 |Documents of course participation for 12 ECTS + participation in “Introductory Lecture to Good Scientific Practice and Scientific Integrity”|

-- Courses are posted on our website at the beginning of June (for autumn term) or December (for spring term).
+- Courses are posted on the PSC course listing website at the beginning of June (for autumn term) or December (for spring term).

 - Online registration is possible as soon as courses are posted, up until 4 weeks prior to course start.

 - Course spaces are confirmed at the beginning of each semester.
 Approximately two weeks prior to the course, participants are informed of course logistics by email.

 • For PSC PhD students enrolled in the following programs:

 - PSC PhD Program in Science & Policy